CORRECTION: Regarding The Boatyard Grill

 In the Sept.
 9 'Ups and Downs' available in the printed edition of the Ithaca Times, we incorrectly stated that The Boatyard Grill “has been forced to close” and "has temporarily closed" while the restaurant is sanitized and employees await test results.
 This was a statement made in error on our part.

-After one of the owners of The Boatyard tested positive, the restaurant was promptly closed as a precautionary measure, while the owners worked closely with the Tompkins County Health Department to address the issue.
+After one of the owners of The Boatyard tested positive, they began working closely with the Tompkins County Health Department to address the issue.
+The restaurant was never forced, nor was it voluntarily closed.
 While federal and state guidelines, both, strongly suggest that restaurants and other businesses close for a period of 24 hours or more, at least, after a verified exposure to the COVID-19 virus, it is entirely left to the establishment's discretion whether or not it chooses to close.
+Employees were allowed to return to work after they received a negative test result.

 To clarify, The Boatyard Grill has not contacted us about this issue, but in an effort to be as transparent and factual as possible, we thought it our responsibility to share this information with our readers.